If Wake County voters approve an $810 million school construction bond issue Oct. 8, plans have been drawn for getting the various projects running.

 Pecoraro also points to 2,000 classrooms not counted by Wake for regular classroom use.
-That group includes rooms used for programs such as band, music and art and self-contained classrooms used by special-education students who arent mainstreamed into a general classroom because of their learning disability.
+That group includes rooms used for programs such as band, music and art and “self-contained” classrooms used by special-education students who aren’t mainstreamed into a general classroom because of their learning disabilities.

 Between the modulars and reclaiming some of those 2,000 classrooms, Pecoraro says, they will help cover the projected 20,000 students that could come by 2018.
 The taxpayers association is skeptical that many students will come because the enrollment projections from the 2006 bond issue turned out to be much higher than the actual increase.

 “The real issue is they’ve got the capacity,” Pecoraro said.
 “But they don’t want to use it an optimal way.”

 But Redmond questioned the taxpayers association’s “simple math.”
 She said you can’t just say you’ll remove special-education students from their self-contained classrooms.